Dozens of bodies recovered after violence in Central African Republic

 Two French troops were killed just days after Paris deployed a 1,600-strong peacekeeping mission in its former colony in early December under a U.N. mandate to protect civilians.

-U.N.
-Secretary-General Ban Ki-moon said in a statement on Thursday that he was appalled by the continued violence, including the reports of dozens more bodies found on the streets of Bangui.

-Ban also said he was saddened by the deaths of the six peacekeepers.
-"Their mission is to provide desperately needed security.
-They are not part of the conflict between Central Africans," he said.

-The violence eased on Thursday as French peacekeepers took up positions on main roads near the airport and in troubled neighborhoods, although sporadic shooting was reported in several areas during the morning.
+The violence eased on Thursday as French peacekeepers took up positions on main roads near the airport and in troubled neighbourhoods, although sporadic shooting was reported in several areas during the morning.

 Many say the bloodshed has little to do with religion in a nation where Muslims and Christians long lived in peace.
 Instead, they blame a political battle for control over resources in one of Africa's most weakly-governed states.